neovasudeva/Treasure-Hunter/README.md

-GROUP MEMBERS:
+# Final Project - CS 296 - Treasure Hunter
-                neov2 ;
+Hello!
+This repo contains our CS296 final project.
+It is a text-based game called "Treasure Hunter."
+More details are below.

-                chenfei5 ;
+### Group Members
-                yimingy5 ;
+neov2, chenfei5, yimingy5

-Here are some instructions to play the game:
+### Instructions
-        You are a adventurer who need to find the treasure, which is kept in a chest, and bring it back to palace;
+**Goal of the Game**
-        You don't have much time left, you have to finish the task in 50 moves;
+You are an adventurer who needs to find the treasure to save the kingdom.
+Embark on your journey around the map in search for treasure, which is hidden in a chest, and return it to the palace.
+Be wary though, you can only make 50 moves before you perish.
+You can, however, extend your life by eating food.

-        you may increase the step limitation by having some food;
+**Legend of Valid Commands**
         GENERAL:
         To check the room, type in: examine room
         To check the items with you, type in: examine inventory